icebert04/icebert04.github.io/_posts/2018-3-31-7-churches-7-lessons.md

 We also prayed for the living.
 Especially the troubled and those who are in need of God's guidance.

 2.) **WHY PEOPLE ARE BAD?** (San Ildefonso Parish, near Pasay)
-=> The chruch is near Pasay City.
+=> The church is near Pasay City.
 In the past, Pasay was known as the country's “sin city” because of the proliferation of prostitution dens masquerading as nightclubs and bars.
 High criminality rate was also recorded during that time.
 We prayed and ask guidance to the Lord to shelter us from evil but more importantly to try to understand them as to Why are they made that way.
 There must be reason for it.

 3.) **SHED SOME OF YOUR RICHES TO THE POOR** (St. Alphonsus Mary de Liguori Parish, Makati)